 This factsheet looks at the different types of childcare and what they can offer you and your child.
 It introduces the different options and will hopefully help you to decide which type of childcare best meets your family’s needs.
-If you would like to talk to someone to find out more about the different types of childcare available or to find out the contact details for childcare providers in Rotherham give us a call on freephone 0800 0730230.
+If you would like to talk to someone to find out more about the different types of childcare available or to find out the contact details for childcare providers in Rotherham, contact us.

 Childminders look after your child along with other children, usually in the Childminder’s own home.
 They are registered and inspected by Ofsted.